Effects of Completeness and Purity on Cluster Dark Energy Constraints: Results

 The right panel of Fig.~\ref{fig:ell_comp} shows the joint dark energy constraints for multiple cases at different thresholds.
 The solid and dashed lines correspond to cases (1) and (2) respectively with the fiducial threshold, whereas the blue shaded region corresponds to case (0) and the higher threshold in which this case is marginally reliable.
 We see that a fiducial threshold $\logMobs{th}=13.8$ is enough to significantly improve dark energy constraints relative to case (0), despite the increase in the number of {\it nuisance} parameters from the selection function.

 It is interesting to notice that, as we consider even lower threshold masses than the fiducial one assumed here, we continue to improve dark energy constraints.
 However that requires us to trust that the selection can still be well described by the parametrized functional forms assumed here down to those lower masses.
 That assumption has to be backed up by multiple methods, including trustworthy simulations and comparisons to other cluster detections at multiple wavelengths.
 Using a slightly incorrect selection at low masses could highly bias the derived constraints.
-More conservatively, in going to lower masses, one needs to consider more general forms for the selection with increasing number of {\it nuisance} parameters, which would likely degrade cosmological constraints.
+More conservatively, in going to lower masses, one needs to consider more general forms for the selection with increasing number of {\it nuisance} parameters (\fixed{modeling the selection function and mass-richness relation}), which would likely degrade cosmological constraints.

-It becomes clear nonetheless that if one can properly model the survey completeness and purity down to levels of around $\sim 60\%$ -- for which the assumption of perfect selection can no longer be made -- the information in cluster counts and clustering is enough to self-calibrate observable-mass and selection parameters, providing better dark energy constraints than fixing conservatively higher thresholds in order to ignore selection effects.
+It becomes clear nonetheless that if one can properly model the survey completeness and purity down to levels of around $\sim 60\%$ -- for which the assumption of perfect selection can no longer be made -- the information in cluster counts and clustering is enough to self-calibrate observable-mass and selection parameters \fixed{(constrain the parameters along the cosmology)} , providing better dark energy constraints than fixing conservatively higher thresholds in order to ignore selection effects.